Intuition: Modern psychology

-In more recent psychology, intuition can encompass the ability to know valid solutions to problems and decision making.
+In modern psychology, intuition can encompass the ability to know valid solutions to problems and the making of decisions.
 For example, the recognition-primed decision (RPD) model explains how people can make relatively fast decisions without having to compare options.
 Gary Klein found that under time pressure, high stakes, and changing parameters, experts used their base of experience to identify similar situations and intuitively choose feasible solutions.
-Thus, the RPD model is a blend of intuition and analysis.
+The RPD model is a blend of intuition and analysis.
 The intuition is the pattern-matching process that quickly suggests feasible courses of action.
 The analysis is the mental simulation, a conscious and deliberate review of the courses of action.

-Instinct is often misinterpreted as intuition and its reliability is considered to be dependent on past knowledge and occurrences in a specific area.
-For example, someone who has had more experiences with children will tend to have a better instinct about what they should do in certain situations with them.
+Instinct is often misinterpreted as intuition.
+Its reliability is dependent on past knowledge and occurrences in a specific area.
+For example, someone who has had more experience with children will tend to have better instincts about what they should do in certain situations with them.
 This is not to say that one with a great amount of experience is always going to have an accurate intuition.